lpirl/autosuspend/README.md

 Executable scripts in `autosuspend.pre/` and `autosuspend.post/` will be run (guess what:) right before and after suspending.
-Scripts exiting with a status other than `0` in `autosuspend.pre/` can prevent the machine from suspending.
+Scripts exiting with a status other than `0` in `autosuspend.pre/` will prevent the machine from suspending.

 ## How to set up a automatically suspending server